 Did I tell you how refreshing it is to check off a to-do list?

-All work and no play makes you a dull college student.
-A structured break every few minutes or hour will not only re-energize but also clear your head of frustrations.
-Our brains cannot function like machines, and too much work can be overbearing and stress full.
+All work and no play makes you a dull person.
+A structured break every few minutes or hour will not only re-energize you but also clear your head of frustrations.
+Our brains cannot function like machines, and too much work can be overbearing and stressful.
 So, enough rest may be good for us physically and mentally to give us enough energy, and to jumpstart the next task ensuring a productive day and a sane you.

 When it comes to productivity, how successful or unsuccessful you are, lies in your hands (Or your head particularly).
 You don’t have to try out these productivity hacks as a whole.
-You can implement one over a period of time then move to the next until you find one that works in your situation.
+You can implement one over some time and then move to the next until you find one that works in your situation.

 Which productivity hacks will you be trying out first?